ellisgl/GeekLab-Conf/docs/Array.md

 You might notice something in the `dev.php`, `@[%database.host]` and `@[database.db%]`.

 These are self referenced placeholders.
-When the configuration is being compiled, the last step is to replace those placeholders with something from with in the configuration. `{%data.host%}` would be filled with `localhost` and  `{%database.db%}` would be replaced with `ellisgldb`, since the last INI `ellisgl.ini` imported had database -> db set to `ellisgldb` it overwrote the value that came from `dev.ini`.
+When the configuration is being compiled, the last step is to replace those placeholders with something from with in the configuration. `{%data.host%}` would be filled with `localhost` and  `{%database.db%}` would be replaced with `ellisgldb`, since the last INI `ellisgl.php` imported had database -> db set to `ellisgldb` it overwrote the value that came from `dev.php`.

 Also in the `ellisgl.php`, there is a `$[DB_CHARSET]` placeholder which will be replaced by the contents of the environmental variable `DB_CHARSET`.

 You can also do a recursive self referenced placeholder replacement.
-If you look at the `ellisgl.ini`, you might notice `'a' => '@[selfreferencedplaceholder.@[somestuff.a]]'` which would become `@[selfreferencedplaceholder.x]` and then finally become `We Can Do That!`.
+If you look at the `ellisgl.php`, you might notice `'a' => '@[selfreferencedplaceholder.@[somestuff.a]]'` which would become `@[selfreferencedplaceholder.x]` and then finally become `We Can Do That!`.

 The next thing is to actually use it.
 So in your bootstrap.php, index.php, or what ever you load up first: